The Four Sons of Aymon: Plot

-Renaud and his three brothers were sons of Aymon de Dordone (a fictional location in the Ardennes, though the name seems to be related to Dordogne near Montauban).
-At the Pentecostal feast, Aymon brought them to Paris to be presented to the emperor Charlemagne and Renaud proved himself a worthy combatant in the royal tournament and won the emperor's favor.
-In most versions of the chanson, the emperor awarded him with the magical horse Bayard (in two versions, it is the fairy Oriande who gives it to him).
-Unfortunately, Renaud kills one of Charlemagne's nephews (Bertolai) in a brawl over a chess game and the brothers flee, aided by Bayard who can carry all the brothers on its back and leap across valleys.
+Renaud and his three brothers were sons of Aymon de Dordone (a fictional location in the Ardennes, although the name seems to be related to Dordogne near Montauban).
+At the Pentecostal feast, Aymon brought them to Paris to be presented to Emperor Charlemagne and Renaud proved himself a worthy combatant in the royal tournament and won the emperor's favour.
+In most versions of the chanson, the emperor presented him with the magical horse Bayard (in two versions, it is the fairy Oriande who gives it to him).
+Renaud kills one of Charlemagne's nephews (Bertolai) in a brawl over a chess game and the brothers flee, aided by Bayard who can carry all the brothers on his back and leap across valleys.

 The brothers decide to hide in the Ardennes where their cousin, the sorcerer Maugis, can help them.
 Maugis constructs a castle for them called Montessor on a peak overlooking the Meuse.
-The brothers are, however, forced to flee from Montessor, and eventually they proceed to Gascony to aid the King Yvon in his battles against the Emir Begès.
-Renaud, thanks to his sword "Froberge" (given to him by Maugis), wins a victory, and as thanks, the king gives Renaud the castle at Montauban and his sister in marriage.
+The brothers are, however, forced to flee from Montessor, and eventually they proceed to Gascony to aid King Yvon in his battles against the Emir Begès.
+Renaud, thanks to his sword "Froberge" (given to him by Maugis), wins a victory, and in gratitude, the king gives Renaud the castle at Montauban and his sister in marriage.

-After a series of adventures, Charlemagne is eventually prevailed upon by the noble paladin Roland to make terms with the brothers: the four brothers are pardoned on condition that Renaud go to the Holy Land on Crusade, and that their magical horse Bayard be surrendered to Charlemagne.
-Charlemagne orders that the magic horse be drowned by chaining it to a stone and throwing it in a river, but the horse escapes and lives forevermore in the woods (in some versions the horse is killed).
+After a series of adventures, Charlemagne is eventually prevailed upon by the noble paladin Roland to make terms with the brothers: the four brothers are pardoned on condition that Renaud travels to the Holy Land on Crusade, and that their magical horse Bayard is surrendered to Charlemagne.
+Charlemagne orders that Bayard be drowned by chaining him to a stone and throwing him in a river, but the horse escapes and lives eternally in the woods (in some versions the horse is killed).
 Renaud, upon his return from the Crusades, discovers his wife has died.
-Sending his sons to be raised at the court of the emperor, he abandons his home and goes to Cologne, where he becomes a builder on a church.
+After sending his sons to be educated at the court of the emperor, he abandons his home and goes to Cologne, where he helps to construct a church.
 In the end, he is murdered by resentful workers, but his body is miraculously saved from the river and makes its way magically in a cart back to his brothers.

 Charlemagne is portrayed as vengeful and treacherous in these stories; the sympathy of the storyteller is clearly with the four brothers, but ultimately feudal authority is upheld.